 Passengers are given a set of extra gloves I keep in the plane and I have a spare long sleeve cotton shirt in the flight bag.
 I donít sugarcoat things.
 "Those are fuel lines running under our knees...and that one over there, just under your right knee, is pressurized.
 I don't anticipate any problems, but it never hurts to be better prepared."

-Our 12-yr old son has 'flying clothes' that he keeps on the shelf ready and waiting: long sleeve cotton shirt, long pants, cotton socks, cotton baseball cap and Nomex gloves.
+Our son, 12-yr old at the time of the pic below, has 'flying clothes' that he keeps on the shelf ready and waiting: long sleeve cotton shirt, long pants, cotton socks, cotton baseball cap and Nomex gloves.
 He thinks they are cool.
 He's right.

 My son Tate doing it right.

 My stance on fire-resistant clothing cemented itself during 2011 - a blog I followed on Amanda Franklin's recovery efforts really was an eye opener.
 She was taken off life support on 5/26/2011, after a two month long fight.
 Rest in Peace, Amanda.

 Regarding a 9/27/2011 RV-10 accident...